GFCB Economics Staff

 BA, Economics, Sogang University, 1973

-Dr. Kim specializes in microeconomic and macroeconomics.
-His research has focused on consumer behavior (consumer demand, welfare, consumption and saving), firm behavior (production, costs, and investment), asset pricing, government budget deficits, and income distribution.
-He teaches undergraduate courses in microeconomics, macroeconomics, managerial economics, and mathematical economics, and graduate courses in advanced micro and macroeconomics and public economics.
-Professor Kim has published articles in Review of Economics and Statistics, Journal of Money, Credit, and Banking, Economica, Journal of Applied Econometrics, European Economic Review, Journal of Human Resources, Oxford Economics Papers, Journal of Macroeconomics, American Journal of Agricultural Economics, Regional Science and Urban Economics, Southern Economic Journal, and Empirical Economics.
+Dr. Kim specializes in microeconomics and macroeconomics.
+His research has focused on consumer behavior (consumer demand, welfare, consumption and saving), firm behavior (production, costs, and investment), asset pricing and risk sharing, government budget deficits, and income distribution.
+He has taught undergraduate courses in microeconomics, statistics, and mathematical economics, and graduate courses in advanced micro and macroeconomics and public economics.
+Professor Kim has published articles in Review of Economics and Statistics, Journal of Money, Credit, and Banking, Economica, Journal of Applied Econometrics, European Economic Review, Journal of Human Resources, Oxford Economics Papers, Journal of Macroeconomics, American Journal of Agricultural Economics, Regional Science and Urban Economics, Scandinavian Journal of Economics, Southern Economic Journal, and Empirical Economics.
 He has taught at University of Cincinnati and worked for US Environmental Protection Agency.
 He has held visiting positions at University of Kentucky and Monash University in Australia.
 He is a member of several academic associations and has reviewed many papers for publications in economic journals.
 He has received grants from US Environmental Protection Agency and National Science Foundation/Kentucky EPsCoR.

 “Durable Goods and Consumer Behavior with Liquidity Constraints,” with J. Alberto Molina and K. K. Gary Wong, Scandinavian Journal of Economics 126 (1), 2024, pp. 155-193.